 Questions regarding the use of statewide or department contracts generally may be answered by calling the Operational Services Division at 617-720-3300 or by accessing OSD’s website www.mass.gov/osd.
 Questions regarding the Prevailing Wage Law may be answered by accessing the DLS website www.mass.gov/dols or by calling the DLS Prevailing Wage Program at 617-626-6953.

+For each Design Development and Construction Documents submission, in accordance with the contract for Project Management Services, the Owner's Project Manager shall review and reconcile the construction cost estimates of the Designer and the CM at Risk (CMR) using the MSBA's Cost Estimate Reconciliation Form.
+For Design/Bid/Build projects, or for projects which have not received an independent cost estimate from the CMR, the OPM is to provide a separate independent cost estimate along with the Cost Estimate Reconciliation Form.
 The MSBA monitors the projects against the total project budget throughout the Design Development, Construction Documentation, and Bidding Phases using the MSBA’s Cost Estimate Comparison Form, which must be updated by the OPM and included in each design submission.
+In addition to the Cost Estimate Comparison Form, the OPM shall provide the Value Engineering Summary Tracking Worksheet, which must be updated and included in each design submission and following the bid process when submitting the Schedule of Values, and associated documents.
 Following the award of the construction contract, the MSBA works with the district and its consultants to develop a revised project budget that reflects actual bid costs.
 The Project Funding Agreement will then be amended to reflect the revised budget.
 If at any point during the project, the District chooses to make changes to key personnel on the project team, these changes must be approved in writing by the MSBA.